CHT 002 - Conjugate heat transfer

 In the Model

-section, create the model geometry by creating Cylinder elements and by using the Fragment all and Remove operations as follows.
+section, build the model geometry by creating Cylinders and by using the Fragment all and Remove operations as follows.

 -